NamamiShanker/namamishanker.github.io/content/posts/scipy_fortran_f2py.md

 ## SciPy

-The name SciPy is a well-known scientific computation industry.
+The name SciPy is very well-known in the scientific computation industry.
 Every engineer, researcher, teacher or student who has used Python has used Scipy at least once or more in their career.
 SciPy is a collection of mathematical algorithms and convenience functions built on the NumPy extension of Python.
 Scipy is a thin wrapper on top of fast Fortran libraries and it provides a high-level interface to the extremely fast and efficient BLAS and LAPACK libraries written in Fortran.

 ### BLAS and LAPACK (Historical Context)